 Madam C. J. Walker – Walker was the daughter of slaves and worked as a cook and house cleaner in St. Louis, MO.
 Unfortunately, all of the stress and hardship took its its toll on her and she found her hair falling out.
 She tried several products which claimed would help her condition but to no avail.
 At this point Walker had a dream in which a “big Black man appeared to me and told me what to mix up for my hair.
 Some of the remedy was grown in Africa, but I sent for it, put it on my scalp, and in a few weeks my hair was coming in faster than it had ever fallen out.”
 After she shared her formula with some friends and found it successful for them as well, she realized that there were almost no hair products available for Blacks.
 She therefore decided to go into business, selling hair products to Black women.
 Her products were so successful she became the first female self-made millionaire in America!

 Dreams are powerful things!
 In fact, they are the most powerful part of who we are.
 Whether your dreams are advising you, warning you or inspiring you, they are an endless resource you can tap into every single morning… once you know their secret language!
-My dream books will have you understanding your dreams in no time!
-Keep them by your bedside so you can easily figure out your dreams as soon as you wake from them.
-You’ll wonder why you didn’t get them sooner!
+My book Dream On It will have you understanding your dreams in no time!
+Keep it by your bedside so you can easily figure out your dreams as soon as you wake from them.
+You’ll wonder why you didn’t get it sooner!

-“I love your books…this is my second set I’m ordering because I keep lending them out!
-I’ll keep reading as long as you keep writing!
+“I love your book…this is my second one I’m ordering because I keep lending it out!
 Love it!

 – Kim Brush, Muskegon, MI